Installation

 Expressive power

 As much as possible, State should aim to look and feel like a feature of the language.
-The interpreted shorthand syntax, simple keyword attributes, and limited interface should allow for production code that is declarative and easy to write and understand.
+The interpreted shorthand syntax, simple keyword attributes, and limited interface should allow for production code that is terse, declarative, and easy to write and understand.

 Opacity